saintedlama/passport-local-mongoose/README.md

 passport.deserializeUser(User.deserializeUser());
 ```

-Make sure that you have a mongoose connected to mongodb and you're done.
+Make sure that you have mongoose connected to mongodb and you're done.

 #### Simplified Passport/Passport-Local Configuration